ga-wdi-boston/gh-pages-deployment-guide/README.md

   > This bundles your code and creates the bundle.js and vendor.bundle.js files
   > that you just un-ignored.

-1. Now add and commit your code and run `git push origin gh-pages`
+1. Now `add` and `commit` your code and run `git push origin gh-pages`

-  > This will push your code to github pages!
+  > This will push your code to GitHub Pages

-This process should add your HTML and CSS code to the `gh-pages` branch of your GitHub repo.
-Now, GitHub can work its magic and make that page visible on the web.
-If you go to the URL `yourUsername.github.io/html-css/` in your browser, you should be able to see your page!
+1. Go to the URL `<your-username>.github.io/<repository-name>` in your browser, you should be able to see your page!
+If you don't, be patient.
+Sometimes, it takes up to 15 minutes for GH Pages to display your deployed page.

-  > As a general rule, the formula for a GitHub Pages URL is
+  > As a general rule, the formula for a GitHub Pages URL is:
-  > `your-username.github.io/repository-name/path-to-location-of-index.html`
+  >
+ `<your-username>.github.io/<repository-name/path-to-location-of-index.html>`

 ## Additional Resources